Nils-Kolvenbach/open-source-vision-aid/README.md

 Most electronic reading aids are very costly.
 You can easily spend multiple thousands of euros for a simple full HD device.
 When my grandma needed one of these to continue reading newspapers and magazines, I was shocked to see the prices of these devices and decided to try and build one on my own.
 With hardware I partially already had lying around, I payed under 100€ in total and had a nice project to work on.
 Now my grandma uses it every day and is very happy about the simplicity of it.
 The only thing she has to do is turn it on with one switch of a button.
 With this repository I hope to help other people like my grandma to enjoy their day to day activities a little more again.

+## Pre-Requirements
+- Computer (Windows / Mac / Linux) with an SD card reader

 ## Components
 | Type       | Name        | Description |
 | -----------| ----------- | ----------- |